Resettlement Team

 Who we help

 Refugees are referred to us by local authorities and we provide support for any refugees eligible under the UK Home Office resettlement schemes.
-These schemes include:

 • The Afghan Relocations and Assistance Policy (ARAP)